eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 They may seem similar at first.
 However, the two kinds of tools detect very different issues and are useful in different ways.

-## Definitions
+## What is static analysis?

-*"Static analysis"* is the term for tooling that checks code for issues without running it.
+*Static analysis* is the inspection of source code without executing it.
+This differs from *dynamic analysis*, in which source code is inspected while it is executed.
+As such, dynamic analysis brings with it the inherent danger of executing malicious code or creating side effects while static analysis is safe to execute regardless of the source code.
 There are three forms of static analysis commonly used in web development projects today:

 1. **Formatters**: only print your code quickly, without worrying about logic